vikasbachu/Customer-Sentiment-Analysis-and-Pricing-Insights-on-Amazon-Products/README.md

    ```
 2. Open the `.ipynb` file in **Google Colab** or **Jupyter Notebook**.
 3. Run all cells sequentially.

+📊 View Power BI Report

+Open the .pbix file in Microsoft Power BI Desktop.
+Explore the 3 interactive report pages for insights.

 ### 🧾 Author
 **Bachu Vikas**